LucasLabSU/lucas_lab_dot_org/content/home/welcome.md

 <br>

-The **Lucas Lab** will start up at Syracuse University in August 2023.
-Check back for more info soon!
+The **Lucas Lab** will strive to understnad microbial community functions in a range of contexts, from human health & disease to biotechnology applications.
+Prospective research will specifically aim to reveal novel interactions between bacteriophage and their bacterial hosts, and in turn influence community dynamics.